 Acknowledgements.
 We thank G. Salter and R. Martin for their assistance in the laboratory.
 Thank you to L. Sklar for allowing use of equipment and lab space for material property measurements and Sirui Ma for hardness measurements.
-We thank the editor, Francois Metivier, and reviewers, namely Stephanie Deboeuf, Sebastien Carretier, and Jeffrey Prancevic, for their time and feedback which greatly improved this manuscript.
+We thank the editor and reviewers of the manuscript for their time and feedback.
 We acknowledge the Luquillo Critical Zone Observatory (NSF EAR 1331841) for financial support.